UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

   'currentStage': "currentStage_example", // String | Current Stage
   'channelPartnerCode': "channelPartnerCode_example", // String | Channel Partner Code
   'channelPartnerOrderId': "channelPartnerOrderId_example", // String | Channel Partner Order ID
-  'customerProfileOid': 56, // Integer | null
+  'customerProfileOid': 56, // Number | null
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
-(Maximum 200) 'offset': 0, // Integer | Pagination of the record set.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
+(Maximum 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'sort': "sort_example", // String | The sort order of the orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 };